Team135BlackKnights/Penn-robotics-website/README.md

 1. Fork this repository
 2. Make the edits
-3. Upload the edited files to the Google Cloud Platform Bucket. **Website updates will not show unless uploaded to the GCP Bucket.**
+3. Upload the edited files to Cloudflare Pages. **Website updates will not show unless uploaded to Cloudflare Pages.**

 Future members can use any GitHub account to make a project fork, and none of these forked repositories will be linked to the project.
 Make forks as needed, but try to keep everything organized.

-As a fallback, if the website ever falls into an unrepairable position, copy the files in this GitHub repository into the GCP Bucket, and the website will return to how it was when I left it.
+As a fallback, if the website ever falls into an unrepairable position, copy the files in this GitHub repository into the Cloudflare Pages, and the website will return to an older, but working version.

 Good luck Penn Robotics!
-If you ever have a large problem with this project, contact me at ardakurama@gmail.com.
+If you ever have a large problem with this project, contact one of the previous website developers.
+Most Recent Developer: aydinkurama@gmail.com Least Recent Developer: ardakurama@gmail.com